 You can figure your taxes both ways by applying the standard deduction and also by itemizing your deductions to determine which is best for you.
 Choose the option that results in paying less tax.

 The standard deduction for your filing status essentially represents a tax-free sum of money that the Internal Revenue Service allows you to deduct from your income to lower your tax liability.
-The standard deduction rates for single or married filing separately taxpayers was $12,400 in 2020.
-It was $18,650 for those filing as head of household, and $24,800 for married taxpayers who filed joint returns and qualifying widow(er)s.
+The standard deduction for single or married filing separately taxpayers was $12,550 in 2021.
+It was $18,800 for those filing as head of household, and $25,100 for married taxpayers who filed joint returns and qualifying widow(er)s.
+Again, these are the figures that you would use on the tax return you'll file in 2022.

 The standard deduction can't exceed the greater of $1,000 or the sum of the individual’s earned income plus $350 for the tax year if they can be claimed by someone else as a dependent.
 The total amount of the deduction can't be greater than the amount of the regular standard deduction they'd otherwise be entitled to claim.

-The IRS rolled out a new tax return for senior citizens in 2019, IRS Form 1040SR, and it's still available and in use in 2021 for the 2020 tax year.
-It's a simplified tax return for taxpayers who are older than age 65, or who turned 65 at any time during 2020.
+The IRS rolled out a new tax return for senior citizens in 2019, IRS Form 1040SR.
+It's still available and in use in 2022 for the 2021 tax year.
+It's a simplified tax return for taxpayers who are older than age 65, or who turned 65 at any time during 2021.
 The form allows senior citizens to report not only their earned income, including wages, salaries and tips, but also their income from unearned sources, such as Social Security benefits, pensions and IRS distributions.

-The percentage amounts for all tax brackets remain the same in 2020, but the incomes they span are adjusted annually for inflation.
-The 10-percent bracket represents income levels for taxpayers with incomes up to $9,875 if they're single in 2020 or married filing separately, to $19,750 if they're married filing jointly or qualifying widow(er)s, and to $14,100 for heads of household.
+The percentage amounts for all tax brackets remain the same in 2021, but the incomes they span are adjusted annually for inflation.
+The 10-percent bracket represents income levels for taxpayers with incomes up to $9,950 if they're single in 2021 or married and filing separately, to $19,900 if they're married filing jointly or qualifying widow(er)s, and to $14,200 for heads of household.

 Tax Filing Requirements

-Taxpayers typically don't have to file tax returns if their incomes are less than the standard deduction to which they're entitled for that tax year, but some taxpayers must file a tax return even if their income is below the minimum filing requirement.
-File a tax return in 2021 for the 2020 tax year if you:
+Taxpayers typically don't have to file tax returns if their incomes are less than the standard deduction to which they're entitled for that tax year.
+But some taxpayers must file a tax return even if their income is below the minimum filing requirement.
+File a tax return in 2022 for the 2021 tax year if you:

 - Have self-employment income of $400 or more